FluxionNetwork/fluxion/README.md

 #Fluxion is the future
-Fluxion is a remake of linset by vk439 with fixed bugs and added features.
+Fluxion is a remake of linset by vk439 with less bugs and more features.
 It's compatible with the latest release of Kali (Rolling)

 ## :scroll: Changelog
-Fluxion gets updated weekly with new features, improvements and bugfixes.
+Fluxion gets weekly updates with new features, improvements and bugfixes.
 Be sure to check out the [Changelog] (https://github.com/deltaxflux/fluxion)

 ## :octocat: How to contribute
-All contributions are welcome, from code to documentation to graphics to design suggestions to bug reports.
+All contributions are welcome, from code to documentation, to graphics, to design suggestions, to bug reports.
 Please use GitHub to its fullest-- contribute Pull Requests, contribute tutorials or other wiki content-- whatever you have to offer, we can use it!

 ## :book: How it works

 * Scan the networks.
-* Capture handshake (can't be used without a valid handshake, it's necessary to verify the password)
+* Capture a handshake (can't be used without a valid handshake, it's necessary to verify the password)
 * Use WEB Interface *
-* Launches a FakeAP instance imitating the original access point
+* Launch a FakeAP instance to imitate the original access point
-* Spawns a MDK3 processs, which deauthentificates all of the users connected to the target network, so they can be lured to connect to FakeAP network and enter the WPA password.
+* Spawns a MDK3 process, which deauthenticates all users connected to the target network, so they can be lured to connect to the FakeAP and enter the WPA password.
-* A DHCP server is lainched in FakeAP network
-* A fake DNS server is launched in order to capture all of the DNS requests and redirect them to the host running the script
+* A fake DNS server is launched in order to capture all DNS requests and redirect them to the host running the script
 * A captive portal is launched in order to serve a page, which prompts the user to enter their WPA password
-* Each submitted password is verified against the handshake captured earlier
+* Each submitted password is verified by the handshake captured earlier
-* The attack will automatically terminate once correct password is submitted
+* The attack will automatically terminate, as soon as a correct password is submitted

 ##  :heavy_exclamation_mark: Requirements

 A linux operating system.
 We recommend Kali Linux 2 or Kali 2016.1 rolling.
 Kali 2 & 2016 support the latest aircrack-ng versions.
 A external wifi card is recommended.

-## :100: Usefull Help / Noobfriendly ###
+## :100: Useful Help / Noobfriendly ###

 How to start a script?
 ```